-In some cases as many as twenty-four credit hours (the junior electives and the senior general electives) of the work specifically listed above as required for the preparation of Smith-Hughes teachers may be included in the electives provided in the curriculum in agriculture.
-In such cases the other twelve semester credit hours necessary to qualify the graduate to secure the Smith-Hughes teacher's certificate must be carried as extra work or taken in summer school or by correspondence study.
-In such cases the student can usually arrange to meet the requirements for both the degree and the teacher's certificate in one summer term of extra residence work.
-In the case of students majoring in any one of the three live stock departments, however, it may be necessary to take two extra summer schools of work in order to qualify for the bachelor's degree and the Smith-Hughes teacher's certificate.
+In most cases as many as twenty-six credit hours of the work specifically listed above as required for the preparation of Smith-Hughes teachers may be included in the electives provided in the curriculum in agriculture.
+In such cases one summer school of extra work will qualify the graduate to secure the Smith-Hughes teacher's certificate.
+In the case of students majoring in any one of two or three of the live-stock departments it may be necessary to take two extra summer schools of work in order to qualify for the bachelor's degree and the Smith Hughes teacher's certificate. and the Smith-Hughes teacher's certificate.